elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {:.pr.i} My law is to run from the unbroken chain, as far as the confluence of fire that detonates me, where my own alloyed gift distills and ignites me.
+- {:.pr.i} My law is to run from the unbroken chain, as far as the confluence of fire that vaporizes me, that purifies me and sets me ablaze with my own amalgamated gift.

 - {:.sp} The Chorus.